Plus a build-your-own plant-based smoothie recipe and a tried and true favorite

 You can make them as healthy or treat-like as you prefer, and they’re a great way to start or end your day.

-Years back, I started making a green breakfast smoothie each morning.
-I’d often make another smoothie or smoothie bowls in the evening as a sweet treat.
+Years back, I started making a green smoothie recipe each morning.
+I’d often make an easy strawberry smoothie without yogurt or smoothie bowls, in the evening as a sweet treat.
 It’s such an easy way to get the rainbow into our diet.

 Kids and adults love them the same, and it’s a delicious way to boost your health.
 We tend to crave more of what we eat, so start slow with the greens, and soon you’ll be enjoying Swiss chard and kale, even if it’s hard to imagine it right now.